 - Sticks: Use rhythm/lummi sticks, drumsticks, small dowel rods, or foam noodles cut down.

 - Stand: I have used many types over the years to keep the ball in place.
 5-gallon buckets are very common.
-Gopher offers a rainbow set, which is great for organizing your class and quickly pairing groups up.
+Gopher offers a variety of colors, which are great for organizing your class and quickly pairing groups up.
 Foam rings, milk crates, stability ball stands, laundry baskets, and dollar store oil pans are also great options!

 - Teacher setup: Use a large cone with the SmartDoc cone topper to create an easel for teaching notes on the song patterns (see picture below).
 Also helpful is a sound system to play fitness music and a microphone to cue over music, if available.